-No. Document Requirements No. sect dura Prog 2) Com equi 3) Des justi that evid type 4) If LF ording to requirements set in tion 7.4 "Project closure and ability of project results" of the gramme Manual.
-Inmercial offer/cost-estimate for the ipment. cription of current situation fying the need of installation works can be supplemented with photo lence and description of e/nature/scope of planned works.
-P/PP is not an owner of land where equipment will be installed: acceptance from land owner on placement of the equipment and Requirements Documents attached to "Attachments" in JEMS.
+No. Document Requirements according to requirements set in section 7.4 "Project closure and durability of project results" of the Programme Manual.
+2) Commercial offer/cost-estimate for the equipment.
+3) Description of current situation justifying the need of installation works that can be supplemented with photo evidence and description of type/nature/scope of planned works.
+4) If LP/PP is not an owner of land where the equipment will be installed: a) acceptance from land owner on placement of the equipment. b) acceptance from water/electricity supplying company about access to water/electricity.
+Documents attached to "Attachments" in JEMS.
 The documents will be assessed during quality assessment when assessing relevant project activities.
 If documents are missing or incorrect, will be clarified during conditions stage, if project is selected for funding.
-LP/PPs are obliged to check national laws and regulations, seek guidance from relevant authorities and ensure the preparation of documents aligns with the requirements set in national laws and regulations. b) scheme for placement of the equipment. acceptance from water/electricity supplying company about access to water/electricity.
+LP/PPs are obliged to check national laws and regulations, seek guidance from relevant authorities and ensure the preparation of documents aligns with the requirements set in national laws and regulations.